Captain236/Snort-home-lab/README.md

 ## Step 1 :-
 - First we need to install the snort on ubuntu machine .
-- open the ubuntu terminal and make sure every package is update and upgrade . for this ( Type < sudo apt-get update && apt-get upgrade>) and hit enter
+- open the ubuntu terminal and make sure every package is update and upgrade . for this ( Type "sudo apt-get update && apt-get upgrade") and hit enter
 -